huguensjean/interview-questions/README.md

      / \     / \
     6   5   4   3

+Reflective: If you place T2 on the left or right side of T1, it should close like a book.

 ### 8.  trie.py:
 Count the number of words with a given prefix.